-Other factors which affect alignment include psychological state, energy levels, exercise and daily postures, previous injuries, weight and genetic predisposition and vulnerability.
+Other factors that affect alignment include psychological state, energy levels, exercise and daily postures, previous injuries, weight, and genetic predisposition and vulnerability.

 Your shoulders hips knees and ankle should all be aligned and sit directly on top of each other and all vertical and horizontal planes are straight.
 If all your joints are aligned, then your head sits properly on top of your shoulders and muscle strength and length will be even from side to side and front to back.

 What affects alignment?
 Unresolved injury, chronic poor posture postural stress-causing muscular strength and length imbalance, genetics (ex. short leg) and sitting or standing for long periods of time.